 Global scope-Files are stored hierarchically.
-Filesystem directories align to semantic meaning and access locality [22].
+Filesystem directories align to semantic meaning and access locality [27].
 Yet, the Traditional Architecture does not allow restricting the scope of queries to a directory without extra indexing overhead that is aggravated by the continual stream of new data entering and older data leaving the filesystem.

 In contrast (Figure 1, right), the metadata-rich file system integrates the management of and provides a single interface for metadata and data with a general and flexible graph-based schema.
 Association between data and metadata automatically remains consistent regardless of path name changes.
 For improved performance, such an integrated system can support combined data and metadata writes.
-It becomes possible to append additional metadata items to existing files identified by resolved file IDs.
-Queries presented to such systems resolve directly to files, obviating the need to resolve file names.
+It becomes possible to append additional metadata items to existing files without schema changes.
+Files are identified by file IDs, so that query results resolve directly to files, obviating the need to resolve file names.
 The query interface, based on the XPATH standard, extends the POSIX file system interface with syntax to select files matching arbitrary metadata characteristics while allowing the query to limit the scope of such selections using path names.